shiroyasha/blog-source/source/posts/oop-in-the-age-of-es6.html.md

 Note: I used the sexy new string template syntax, go look it up, you won't regret it. :D

-The `fullName` method is simple but it can bother you that you must to append the function invoking brackets `user.fullName()` every time you need to know the full name of the user.
-Luckily, we can user getters:
+The `fullName` method is simple but it can bother you that you must append the function invoking brackets `user.fullName()` every time you need to know the full name of the user.
+Luckily, we can use getters:

 ``` javascript
 class User {